rendertom/LST/README.md

 The `offset` coordinates parameter is optional.
 If not provided, uses layers Anchor Point value.
 To get layers top-left corner coordinates, pass in `[0, 0, 0]`.

-Both methods return 2 or 3 dimentional `Array`.
+Both methods return 2 or 3 dimensional `Array`.

 ## Usage ##